JasonBranch/Wamp-project/README.md

 Files: index.html : input button for location "New York" "Miami" etc

-run WsServer in terminal using node "wsServer.js portname" to see arduino data in browser
+run WsServer in terminal using node "wsServer.js portname" to see arduino data in browser WsServer use web socket to set up a server at port 8081.

-Currently can only link one js file to index.html either sketch or WsServer

 WsServer.js file has sketch.js file in it also beginning at

 // =================================================
 // new color send
 // =================================================

 Sketch.js : p5 code calling api for current weather and changing color based on temperature

+Currently can only link one js file to index.html either sketch or WsServer